-UN Guiding Principles - the UN Guiding Principles (UNGPs) were unanimously endorsed by the United Nations Human Rights Council in 2011 and apply to all States and business enterprises (this includes organisations in the event industry - whether or not they are legally set up as commercial entities - given that they engage in typical business activities in their planning and delivery of events).
+UN Guiding Principles - The UN Guiding Principles (UNGPs) were endorsed by the United Nations Human Rights Council in 2011 and apply to all States and business enterprises.
 The UNGPs exist as guidance to prevent and address human rights abuses committed in the context of business operations.
 They are split into three pillars: the State duty to protect human rights; the corporate responsibility to respect human rights; and access to remedy.
-Vulnerable circumstances - vulnerability is a changeable and contextual state.
-There may be certain situations whereby children, young people or adults at risk could be at heightened risk of abuse or harm because of the vulnerable circumstance they may be in.